 Instead of arguing with coworkers, do something positive.
 Gather your like-minded office pals together for an off-site lunch-hour postcard writing session or phone-your-rep campaign.
 If the political talk in the office break room is getting you down, avoid the situation with a lunchtime walk or mini-workout.
 And if social media and news sites rile you up and make it difficult to focus, it’s wise to block your own access to those websites during the workday (browser add-ons like Firefox’s LeechBlock make this simple).

 Remember, your coworkers probably have opinions about TV shows, cars, fashion, and home furnishings that are incredibly different from yours too, but you manage to look past all that and get work done.
-Though it’s hard to believe, you can do the same with politics, even in 2017.
+Though it’s hard to believe, you can do the same with politics, even in the political climate of today.